How to Create a Form

 If you already have an editable PDF form, there's no need to start from scratch!
 You can easily import your existing file and automatically generate a digital form based on its structure.

-- To automatically generate your pre-made editable PDF after a user submits the form, you first need to import the PDF as a template.
-Head over to the Templates page, click the arrow next to the New Template button, and select Import from PDF.
+- To automatically generate your pre-made editable PDF after a user submits the form, simply head over to the Forms page, click the arrow next to the New Form button, and select Import editable PDF.
+This will automatically extract editable fields into the form builder and import the PDF as a static template with matching editable components automatically added in their original positions.

 - Once your editable PDF is imported, you’ll need to configure your form settings.
-Start by naming your form, selecting the imported PDF template for document generation, and adjusting other relevant settings, as well as actions after the form is submitted.
+Start by renaming your form, selecting the imported PDF template for document generation, and adjusting other relevant settings, as well as actions after the form is submitted.

 Create a Form to Collect Data without Generating a PDF